phphd/exception-handler/README.md

 Middleware: `phd_exception_rethrow_unhandled`

 In case if dispatched exception had not been handled it is rethrown back.
+The exception is considered as handled if handler returns a response, or throws another exception.

 ### Exception chaining